zauguin/luamml/README.md

 To test it on your own files, add `\usepackage{luamml}` and `\tracingmathml=2` to your preamble.
 Also see a [`tagpdf` experiment using this to tag PDF formulas](https://github.com/u-fischer/tagpdf/blob/develop/experiments/exp-mathml-lua.tex).

+If you are very brave you can also try running `pdflatex test_pdf` and afterwards run `./pdfmml.lua test_pdf.lua` to get pdflatex formulas converted.